bmac/data-binding-best-practices/README.md

 - I started noticeing silimaraties between ko and angular in what do do right and worng

 What is data binding?
+- History. flex, wpf, apple kvo, and many more
 - Libs: ko, angular, ember, ractive, meteor
 - MVC, MVVM, MVP
 - Model